 - I suck at riding my bike down hill: I think I held onto the breaks a bit too much on the downhill parts of the ride.
 I have this weird feeling when riding down super fast and I have to admit, I get a little bit chicken.

-- I really missed my strength training: I missed my intense-as-f@^# workouts with the Runtastic Results app and my heavy-lifting gym workouts.
+- I really missed my strength training: I missed my [email protected]^# workouts with the Runtastic Results app and my heavy-lifting gym workouts.
 I can’t wait to start lifting heavy tomorrow morning (today I rested and ate ice cream!) and focusing on something other than cardio.

 - Intuitive eating didn’t work for me during my training: For the months leading up to the triathlon training, I really was eating based on intuition and following my body’s hunger signals.
 But, when I began increasing the workout volume for the triathlon, I realised I was feeling tired, lazy and weak – which I quickly realised by doing a rough calorie and macro count – due to not eating enough.
 I had to count my calories more closely and often found myself eating a giant dinner and evening snack to make up for the calories.
 Still, I somehow ended up with better abs than I started with.